tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Duration**: 50 minutes (40 min presentation + 10 min Q&A)

 **Notes**: Welcome everyone.
-Today we'll explore how modern Vision Transformers can replace and significantly outperform LayoutLM for document processing.
+Today we'll explore a PoC experiment that investigates whether modern Vision Transformers can replace and significantly outperform LayoutLM for Information Extraction In the Document Understanding Pipleline.

 ---